guysoft/CustomPiOS/README.rst

 * `RMS Pi <https://github.com/toddejohnson/rmspi>`_ - Raspberry Pi Distro for Winlink RMS
 * `V1PI <https://github.com/jeffeb3/v1pi>`_ - Use your Raspberry Pi to control your V1Engineering machine
 * `HotSpotOS <https://github.com/guysoft/HostSpotOS>`_ - Makes a Raspberry Pi start a hotspot, if no wifi was found to connect to
+* `MtigOS <https://github.com/guysoft/MtigOS>`_ - Distro that lets you receive, store and graph sensor information from ESP8266 chips.
+It uses and MTIG stack: Mosquitto, Telegraf, InfluxDB and Grafana which are all pre-configured to work together.
+They automatically update using Docker.

 Code contribution would be appreciated!